jlodenius/neocortex/README.md

 let cortex_1: Cortex<_, Semaphore> = Cortex::new(key, data, None).unwrap();
 assert_eq!(cortex_1.read().unwrap(), 42.0);

-// Attaching to an existing segment of shared memory (using an existing key) let cortex_2: Cortex<f64, Semaphore> = Cortex::attach(key).unwrap();
+// Attaching to an already existing segment of shared memory requires explicit type annotations let cortex_2: Cortex<f64, Semaphore> = Cortex::attach(key).unwrap();
 assert_eq!(cortex_1.read().unwrap(), cortex_2.read().unwrap());
 ```

 The `semaphore` module comes with some pre-defined permissions, setting it to `None` like the example above will default to `OwnerOnly` which is the most restrictive mode.